IreneKilgannon/Computer-Infrastructure/README.md

 - __Brief:__ Run Daily at 10 am.

 Use the schedule event with cron to set the script to run once a day at 10 am.
-Also include the workflow dispatch event so you can test the workflow.
+Also, include the workflow dispatch event so you can test the workflow.

   ```yml
   on: